MicrosoftDocs/windows-powershell-docs/docset/mdop/mbam/test-mbamcmintegration.md

 ### -SsrsInstance
 Specifies the SQL Server Reporting Services instance.
 This instance hosts the Configuration Manager reports.
-This parameter is ignored if the server has System Center 2012 Configuration Manager installed.
+This parameter is ignored if the server has Configuration Manager installed.

 ```yaml
 Type: String